3LawsRobotics/3laws/docs/index.rst

 Welcome to 3Laws Supervisor
 ###########################

-Welcome to using the **3Laws Supervisor**, a next-generation software-based failsafe system providing trustworthy sense-and-avoid capabilities for a variety of robotic platforms.
+Welcome to the **3Laws Supervisor**, a next-generation software-based failsafe system providing sense-and-avoid capabilities for a variety of dynamic platforms.

 .. _contact 3Laws: mailto:sales@3laws.io

-The **3Laws Supervisor** is designed to be an easy-to-use tool for developers to quickly integrate sense-and-avoid capabilities into their robotic platforms.
-The **3Laws Supervisor** encapsulate only a subset of the technological capabilities offered by **3Laws**.
+The **3Laws Supervisor** is designed to be an easy-to-use tool so developers can quickly integrate collision avoidance capabilities into mobile platforms like differential drive, quadruped, and front-steered vehicles.
+The **3Laws Supervisor** encapsulates a subset of the technological capabilities offered by the **3Laws** technologies.

-`Contact 3Laws`_ for information on extended and optimized Supervisor capabilities.
+`Contact 3Laws`_ for information on targeted and optimized Supervisor capabilities.

 Other relevant resources:
 =========================